 For each table with a per-table data file a string of the form db_name.table_name is checked against the regular expression specified with the --include option.
 If the regular expression matches the complete string db_name.table_name, the table is included in the backup.
-The regular expression uses the POSIX extended form.
+The regular expression uses the POSIXextended form.
 On Unix-like systems, quote the regular expression appropriately to prevent interpretation of shell meta-characters.
 This feature has been implemented with Henry Spencer's regular expression library.

-IMPORTANT: Although the mysqlbackup command supports taking partial backups, be careful when restoring a database from a partial backup. mysqlbackup copies also the .frm files of those tables that are not included in the backup.
-If you use mysqlbackup with --include option, before restoring the database, delete from the backup data the .frm files for any tables that are not included in the backup.
+IMPORTANT: Although the mysqlbackup command supports taking partial backups, be careful when restoring a database from a partial backup. mysqlbackup copies also the .frm files of those tables that are not included in the backup, except when you do partial backups using the --databases option.
+If you use mysqlbackup with the --include option, before restoring the database, delete from the backup data the .frm files for any tables that are not included in the backup.